meteor/galaxy-docs/content/commands.md

 - `hostname` is the fully qualified domain name where you’re planning to host your application (for example, ‘www.facebook.com’).
 - `path-to-settings-file` is the path to your JSON settings file (for example, ‘./settings.json’).

-On Windows, this command should be split into two separate lines, with `DEPLOY_HOSTNAME=...` occupying one line and `meteor deploy` occupying another.
+On Windows, this command should be split into two separate commands, with `DEPLOY_HOSTNAME=...` changed to `SET DEPLOY_HOSTNAME...` and occupying one line, and `meteor deploy` occupying another line.

 <h2 id="transfer-app">Transfer application</h2>